lobianco/ALAlertBanner/README.md

 ## Known Issues

-* ALAlertBanner supports all interface orientations.
+* **FIXED** ~~ALAlertBanner supports all interface orientations.
 However, if you rotate the device while one or more banners is displaying (or animating), the layout will get fudgesicled.
-This is just something I haven't figured out how to fix yet.
+This is just something I haven't figured out how to fix yet.~~
 * If you find any other bugs, please open a new issue.

 ## Contact Me